pressbooks/docs/_pages/saml-sso.md

 Plugin to integrate Pressbooks with a SAML2 single sign-on service. ([Shibboleth](https://www.shibboleth.net/), [Microsoft ADFS](https://support.zendesk.com/hc/en-us/articles/203663886-Setting-up-single-sign-on-using-Active-Directory-with-ADFS-and-SAML-Professional-and-Enterprise-), Google Apps, Etc.)

 _Limitations: This plugin does not enable authentication with multilateral Shibboleth.
-For use in a non-federated, bilateral configuration, with a single IdP._
+Use is restricted to non-federated, bilateral configuration with a single IdP only._

 This documentation is up to date as of version 1.0.0 of the Pressbooks SAML2 Single Sign-on plugin.